qoolixiloop/qool-latex-loop/README.md

 > * You will get the links to official reference pages.
 > So you won't have to click through your web search engine's top ten search results to get your needed "How to".
 >
-> * Last but not least, I have made my own [Wiki pages][] for you.
+> * Last but not least, I have made my own [Wiki pages][1002] for you.
 They mostly cover special topics, that require advanced knowledge about HTML.
-Mainly things I wanted for myself, like [placing pictures and text][], where I want them to show up or embed a [donate button][].
+Mainly things I wanted for myself, like [placing pictures and text][1005], where I want them to show up or embed a [donate button][1004].
 >
 > Does this already sound like Christmas?
 > Then please read on.
 >
 > ⏳
 > </details>

 ### 🎁 Download my markdown files